Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 17

-Once you have done that, left-click once the Save button (red arrow).
+Once you have done that, left-click once the Save button.
 You have now saved bistro.html, your first website document.

 Step 18

 Go back to File Explorer, by clicking on its icon on the Taskbar.
-If File Explorer is not already there, navigate to your Ch4 folder in Dropbox.
+If File Explorer is not already there, navigate to your Ch04 folder in Google Drive.
 You will now see your bistro.html file, and the bistro.txt file.
 Notice that the icon next to the bistro.html file is that of your web browser, in this case Chrome.
 This is now a website document.

 Step 19